AIG Plans to Name Brian Duperreault as Next CEO

 ADVERTISEMENT

 Mr. Duperreault spent just over two decades at AIG before leaving to run three other companies.
-His resume includes a widely praised turnaround a decade ago of consulting and insurance-brokerage firm Marsh & McLennan Cos.
+His resume includes a widely praised turnaround a decade ago of consulting and insurance-brokerage firm Marsh & McLennan.

 In returning to AIG, Mr. Duperreault will face the challenge of improving its financial results at a time of fierce industry competition.
 The insurance conglomerate has paid off a nearly $185 billion U.S. government bailout extended during the global markets meltdown of 2008, but had to sell many of its businesses to repay taxpayers.
 AIG's profit margins have notably lagged behind many of the insurer's rivals since its near collapse.